gaetgu/githubdark-graviton/README.md

 This theme has been tested in Graviton v2.1

 ## 💻 Installing
 As of the time of writing (early December, 2020), there are some issues with where the default release of graviton2 looks for its plugin files on macOS.
-To fix this, open up the advanced settings JSON file, and find the `appConfigPath` key and change it's value to `/Users/<yourusername>/graviton2`.
+To fix this, open up the advanced settings JSON file, find the `appConfigPath` key, and change it's value to `/Users/<yourusername>/graviton2`.
 Now create a folder in your home directory called `graviton2`, as well as a folder inside `graviton2` called `plugins`.

 Open a new terminal and move to the `plugins` directory you just created.
 Now run
 ```shell